 New York City Department of Education Agrees to Create a Preferential Zone for the Metropolitan High School

-Assemblyman Andrew Hevesi, Assemblyman Michael Miller, Council Member Karen Koslowitz and Council Member Elizabeth Crowley successfully negotiate with the Department of Education to protect the local zoning of the new high school
+On February 22, 2010, Assemblyman Andrew Hevesi, Assemblyman Michael Miller, Council Member Karen Koslowitz, and Council Member Elizabeth Crowley met with Kathleen Grimm, Deputy Chancellor of Finance and Administration and other representatives from the New York City Department of Education to discuss zoning issues for the Queens Metropolitan Avenue High School.

 In early February, responding to community concerns that the new Metropolitan Avenue High School would be underutilized by only opening the school with a ninth grade, the Department of Education agreed to increase the incoming freshman class by 100 seats, resulting in a total of 350 students who will attend the school in Fall 2010.
 Under the Department’s original plan, the additional 100 seats were going to be filled by students from throughout the entire borough of Queens.
 This borough wide priority for the additional seats was not in keeping with the Metropolitan Avenue High Schools’ intended purpose, to relieve overcrowding in districts 24 and 28.